Warning to residents to stay away from frozen lakes, streams and rivers

 If this happens, and someone falls in, others must not dive in after them.
 Instead they should call the emergency services on 999.
 The best way to assist is to remain on dry land and use a rope, pole, branch or item of clothing to pull the person to safety.

-Councillor Maureen Cummings, Wakefield Council's Cabinet Member for Environment and Communities, said: "We are coming up to the Christmas holidays which is a great time to go out for walks with the family and enjoy the beautiful landscape that we have around us.
+Cllr Maureen Cummings, Wakefield Council's Cabinet Member for Environment, Communities and Poverty, said: "I know that during the current national lockdown many people are enjoying going out for walks with the family and enjoying the beautiful landscape that we have around us.